Analysis of the Position of Rationality in the JCPOA Discourse and Its Influence on Iran's Foreign Policy

 The Duality of Security and Securitization in International Relations Case: Securitization of the Islamic Republic of Iran)

 Published in the International Quarterly Journal of Geopolitics, Iranian Geopolitical Association, Volume 21, Issue 1, April 2025, pages 217-243, co-authored with Dr. Mohammad Javad Zarif.
 The concept of security, with its profound perceptual and cognitive dimensions, stands as a central construct in the international arena.
-A notable example is the evolution of Iran’s security posture in recent decades, which underscores the critical role of security as a cornerstone of …
+A notable example is the evolution of Iran’s security posture in recent decades, which underscores the critical role of security as a cornerstone of national …

 Continue